 \begin{proof} This follows from Corollary~\ref{Mu} as in the computation of Table 3.2. \end{proof}

-Also geometric Heun equations with $4$ equal exponent differences and monodromy group contained in $\SL_2(\RR)$ yield after the inverse Halphen transform geometric Lam\'e equations: Those Heun equations can be computed for example as rational pullbacks of Gauss hypergeometric differential equations with local projective monodromy order $(2,3,7), (2,3,8),$ $(2,3,9), (2,3,10)$ or $(3,3,5).$ In this cases the Heun equation has local projective monodromy orders $(3,3,3,3).$ We demonstrate this via the following example:
+Also geometric Heun equations with $4$ equal exponent differences and monodromy group contained in $\SL_2(\RR)$ yield after taking the inverse Halphen transform geometric Lam\'e equations: Those Heun equations can be computed for example as rational pull-backs of Gauss hypergeometric differential equations with local projective monodromy of orders $(2,3,7), (2,3,8),$ $(2,3,9), (2,3,10)$ or $(3,3,5).$ In this cases the Heun equation has local projective monodromy orders $(3,3,3,3).$ We demonstrate this via the following example: